infraspecdev/infraspec.dev/content/blog/argo-rollout-aws-alb.md

 The blog discusses resolving a deployment issue with 502 errors on AWS EKS using AWS ALB and Argo Rollouts.
 It details the root cause, attempted solutions, and resulting trade-offs.

-## The Issue Encountered
+## Context

-We encountered a 502 at the AWS load balancer level during the deployment of one of our client services.
+We encountered a 502 at the AWS load balancer level during the deployment of one of our client's service.
 This resulted in 1-2 minutes of downtime, which was unexpected even if the deployment was carried out during the day (during peak traffic).
 Nearly 15,000 requests were made to the high-throughput service every minute.
 Over 10 percent of requests resulted in 502 errors.
 Even during peak hours, the new version of the service was supposed to be rolled out without interfering with users' individual requests.

 ## The Deployment Strategy